 Now that you know The Heart Truth, what should you do?
-First, find out your heart disease "risk profile."
+Begin by finding out your "risk profile."
 See the box above for questions to ask your doctor.
-Then begin taking the steps to heart health-don't smoke, follow a hearthealthy eating plan, be physically active, and maintain a healthy weight.
+Then begin taking the steps to heart health-don't smoke, follow a heart healthy eating plan, be physically active, and maintain a healthy weight.
 Start today to keep your heart strong.